-Insurance laws vary depending on which state that you live in, and states can be considered a “no fault” state—meaning that if a driver gets into an accident, their insurance company will cover their medical expenses automatically and blame is not assigned for the accident—or an “at fault” state—meaning that if there is a car accident, someone in the incident will get assigned blame and that person and their insurance company is responsible for all damages to all other parties.
+Insurance laws vary depending on which state that you live in, and states can be considered a “no-fault” state—meaning that if a driver gets into an accident, their insurance company will cover their medical expenses automatically and blame is not assigned for the accident—or an “at fault” state—meaning that if there is a car accident, someone in the incident will get assigned blame and that person and their insurance company are responsible for all damages to all other parties.

-So, which kind of state is Georgia, and how does that affect you or a loved one who have been in a car accident?
+So, which kind of state is Georgia, and how does that affect you or a loved one who has been in a car accident?

 If it’s determined that a driver is more than 50 percent at fault for causing the crash, then they are unable to seek any compensation.
 Unclear.
 It maybe should read “If it is determined that you are more than 50 percent at fault for causing the crash….”